rbtnn/vim-pterm/README.md

     e.g. `:PTermOpen powershell`, `:PTermOpen sh`

 4. __Pinned:__
-    Open the terminal-buffer in a popup window if exists a pinned terminal-buffer.
+    Open the terminal-buffer in a popup window if a pinned terminal-buffer exists.

 5. __Otherwise:__
     Open the first of existing terminal-buffers in a popup window.